mirasrael/daemons-rails/README.markdown

 ## NOTES ##

-If you switching from version before 1.1 you may need to move script/daemons file to lib/daemons directory.
+**If you are switching from earlier version to 1.1 you may need to move script/daemons file to lib/daemons directory.**

 ## GENERATOR ##